azizulmaqsud/azizulmaqsud/README.md

 Hi, I’m Azizul maqsud

-I’m a DevOps Engineers and interested in technological innovations
+I’m a AWS Admin & DevOps Engineers and interested in technological innovations

-I’m currently learning AI
+I’m currently learning AI in depth

-I’m looking to collaborate on DevOps & DevSecOps at a high level
+I’m looking to collaborate on AWS, DevOps & DevSecOps at a high level